March 23, 2022

 CHITA 2022 Group Photo

-Healthcare is in the midst of an AI-driven transformation, but a lot of work is needed to realize AI’s potential work in real world settings while simultaneously minimizing undesirable outcomes.
-From March 4-5, 2022, over 100 researchers attended the 12th annual Conference on Health IT and Analytics (CHITA) in Washington D.C., hosted by the Center for Health Information and Decision Systems (CHIDS) at the University of Maryland's Robert H. Smith School of Business.
+Healthcare is in the midst of an AI-driven transformation, but much work remains to realize AI’s potential in real-world settings while minimizing undesirable outcomes.
+From March 4–5, 2022, more than 100 researchers attended the 12th annual Conference on Health IT and Analytics (CHITA) in Washington, D.C., hosted by the Center for Health Information and Decision Systems (CHIDS) at the University of Maryland’s Robert H. Smith School of Business.

-AI and its intersection with health disparities and bias was a central theme of the conference together with discussions on other technologies revolutionizing the practice and delivery of healthcare.
+AI and its intersection with health disparities and bias were central themes, along with discussions of other technologies revolutionizing healthcare delivery.

-Dr. Ritu Agarwal, Distinguished University Professor, Robert H. Smith Dean’s Chair of Information Systems and Co-Director of CHIDS, commented in her opening remarks to conference participants: “...we are all bound by our collective passion for improving healthcare.
-Today, the on-going global pandemic and the opportunities that digital technologies, analytics and AI offer makes the work we do more important than ever before.”
+Ritu Agarwal, distinguished university professor, Robert H. Smith dean’s chair of information systems and co-director of CHIDS, said in her opening remarks: “…we are all bound by our collective passion for improving healthcare.
+Today, the ongoing global pandemic and the opportunities that digital technologies, analytics and AI offer make the work we do more important than ever.”

-Leading researchers and practitioners offered their insights during four keynote addresses.
+Leading researchers and practitioners offered their insights during keynote addresses.

-“A lot of research has been conducted in AI, and a lot of papers have been published, but the translation to products and real-life change have been much slower,” said Lily Peng, MD, PhD, Director of Program Management at Google Health.
-“It takes more than data and models to make AI impact clinical practice,” Peng said.
-She then used Google’s experience in Thailand and India to illustrate the point that a “human centered approach is key to building useful products.”
+“A lot of research has been conducted in AI, and a lot of papers have been published, but the translation to products and real-life change has been much slower,” said Dr. Lily Peng, MD, PhD, director of program management at Google Health.
+“It takes more than data and models to make AI impact clinical practice.”
+She used Google’s experience in Thailand and India to illustrate that a “human-centered approach is key to building useful products.”

-Joining Peng was Dr. Griffin Weber, associate professor of medicine at Beth Israel Deaconess Medical Center and Harvard Medical School.
-“Data from various sources need to be linked to create a complete picture of a patient,” Weber commented in his keynote.
-He then explained how the federated model can enable data sharing across multiple institutions.
+Joining Peng was Dr. Griffin Weber, MD, PhD, associate professor of medicine at Beth Israel Deaconess Medical Center and Harvard Medical School.
+“Data from various sources need to be linked to create a complete picture of a patient,” Weber said during his keynote.
+He discussed how a federated model can enable data sharing across institutions.

-Dr. Julia Adler-Milstein from the University of California at San Francisco shared her latest research on how to use the big data in electronic health records to understand physician behavior and improve clinical decision making.
+Julia Adler-Milstein from UCSF shared her latest research on using big data in electronic health records to understand physician behavior and improve clinical decision-making.

-Multiple sessions at CHITA were dedicated to research on examining the possible biases that may arise from the use of AI that could further exacerbate disparities and hurt the cause of health equity.
-“It is critically important to ensure that AI does not introduce new biases,” commented Agarwal, the conference chair.
+Multiple sessions at CHITA examined biases that may arise from AI use and exacerbate disparities, undermining health equity.
+“It is critically important to ensure that AI does not introduce new biases,” said Agarwal, the conference chair.
 “When we rush to apply AI, let’s remember the ‘do no harm’ principle from the Hippocratic Oath.”

-In a panel on AI and disparities, moderated by Dr. Gordon Gao, Professor and Co-Director of CHIDS, three panelists discussed important issues from practice, policy and business perspectives.
-“We should benchmark AI with human workers,” said Gao, “to examine whether AI has reduced systematic biases.”
-He was joined by Dr. Roland Thorpe of Hopkins, Dr. Jessica Galarraga from MedStar, and Mr. Cupid Chan from Pistevo Decision.
+In a panel on AI and disparities moderated by Gordon Gao, professor and co-director of CHIDS, panelists from practice, policy and business perspectives discussed mitigation strategies.
+“We should benchmark AI with human workers,” Gao said, “to examine whether AI has reduced systematic biases.”
+Panelists included Roland Thorpe, MD, of Hopkins; Jessica Galarraga, MD, from MedStar; and Cupid Chan from Pistevo Decision.

-Subsequently and relatedly, former FDA senior technology advisor Anajali Kataria told the CHITA gathering “we’re seeing convergence -- to where home becomes the epicenter of care, versus the hospital or clinic.”
+Former FDA senior technology advisor Anajali Kataria added, “We’re seeing convergence — home becoming the epicenter of care instead of the hospital or clinic.”

-Thanks to the generous support of NIH’s AIM-AHEAD program, this year’s CHITA offered travel grants to 15 attendees, a majority of whom were under-represented minorities.
-“I see the tremendous value of AI in improving healthcare, and am eager to explore even more,” said grant recipient Dr Abiodun Otolorin, family medicine specialist and assistant professor at Howard University.
+With support from NIH’s AIM-AHEAD program, CHITA offered travel grants to 15 attendees, most of whom were underrepresented minorities.
+“I see the tremendous value of AI in improving healthcare, and am eager to explore even more,” said grant recipient Dr. Abiodun Otolorin, MD, family medicine specialist and assistant professor at Howard University.

-AIM-AHEAD was represented at CHITA by Dr. Legand Burge, who is leading the program’s Data Science Training Core, and Ms. Lavanya Vishwanatha, program manager.
+AIM-AHEAD was represented at CHITA by Legand Burge, PhD, who is leading the program’s Data Science Training Core, and Lavanya Vishwanatha, program manager.

 • COVID